kuanrcl/MySQL_EE_Workshop/Lab12/Readme.md

-We will use Kafka with MySQL
+# Using Kafka with MySQL
+## Install Kafka
+First of all, we will donwload and install Confluent Kafka Community Edition from https://www.confluent.io/download/